Skip To Content Skip To Menu Skip To Footer

 Music theory placement

-What many colleges refer to as "music theory" Dickinson has retitled and recast as the "Keys to Music" sequence of courses to reflect more accurately what is taught in those courses and to enhance the studies of the mechanics of music with historical perspective.
-There are six levels of Keys to Music, beginning with fundamentals for students who have no or nearly no experience in music, Keys to Music 1: Overture.
+What many colleges refer to as "music theory," Dickinson has retitled and recast as the "Keys to Music" sequence of courses to reflect more accurately what is taught in those courses and to enhance the studies of the mechanics of music with historical perspective.
+There are six levels of Keys to Music, beginning with fundamentals for students who have no or nearly no experience in music: MUAC 115, Keys to Music 1: Overture.

-It may be possible to test out of one or more semesters of Music Theory (125, 126, 245, 246).
-The exam is offered online, and at Music Information Night (second night of classes).
+It may be possible to test out of one or more semesters of the Keys to Music sequence (115, 125, 126, 245, 246).
+The placement exam is offered online and at Music Information Night (second night of classes).
 No AP Music Theory score alone qualifies a student for Music Theory credit.

 Courses appropriate for prospective majors